 The funeral reception, or wake, held after the funeral service can be a traditional or unique affair.
 Personalised funerals become more popular.
 Therefore, people are choosing to use this time to celebrate the life of their loved one rather than mourn their passing.

 The newspaper notice or obituary is an important opportunity to publicly announce the death and funeral details.
 It can also be used to detail where any donations or floral tributes and funeral flowers can be sent.

 After the funeral, you are not alone.
 Bennetts Funeral Directors will continue to support you.
 We offer all our bereaved families practical information and a vast network of bereavement support services.

 Dealing with loss and bereavement can be a very difficult and confusing time for any individual or family and losing someone we love is probably one of the hardest experiences many of us will ever go through.
 Our local bereavement support groups, courses, and seminars will guide and support you through your healing process.
 You are not alone!

-To arrange a unique funeral, it’s often the little things that can make a loved one’s final goodbye or celebration more personal.
+Arranging a funeral is a very personal experience.
+Without a doubt, It’s the little things, that make a loved one’s final goodbye or celebration especially memorable.

-Allow us to inspire you with some wonderful, unique, and alternative funeral ideas:
+With this in mind, here are some of our wonderful, unique, and alternative funeral ideas:

 - Invite guests to wear a bright colour or bring a single bright flower